Your first year: an overview

 You can re-visit our video resources on the Doctoral College SharePoint for more information about what to expect during the transfer process.

-By the time you submit for transfer should have completed your Academic integrity tutorial and test and Research ethics and research integrity training.
+By the time you submit for transfer, you should have completed your academic integrity, research ethics and research integrity training

 If you are considering submitting your thesis as an alternative style of doctoral thesis including published material, you should familiarise yourself with the guidance and speak to your supervisor.